Comfortable Root Canals in Fort Worth, TX

 How Much Do Root Canals Cost?

-Many insurances pay for at least some of a root canal costs, but they can be more expensive than normal filings.
+Many insurances pay for at least some of the root canal costs, but they can be more expensive than normal filings.
 The cost depends on the severity of the situation.
 However, a root canal is significantly less expensive than extraction and replacement with a bridge or implant.